nikitavoloboev/data/unix/my-file-system.md

 ## ~/Documents

 All my actual documents (books, papers..) are put there.
-The folder synced with iCloud and I often access it from my phone with Files app.
+The folder synced with iCloud and I often access it from my phone via Spotlight search.

 ```Bash
 ~/Documents